jesusvallejo/esp8266-mqtt-matrix/README.md

         https://github.com/knolleary/pubsubclient
         https://github.com/wayoda/LedControl

-- First release has only youtube and gmail icons.This web its nice for drawing new ones:
+- First release has only youtube and gmail icons.This web is neat for drawing new ones:
   https://xantorohara.github.io/led-matrix-editor/
 - It works with one or more displays , eventhough the code is now working with only one.
 - You are free to use it and edit it as you want , also i'll upload any provided change if it